UNITED STATES

 Foreign Currency

 The functional currency of the Company and its subsidiaries is the U.S. Dollar.
-These consolidated financial statements are presented in U.S. Dollars.
+These unaudited condensed consolidated financial statements are presented in U.S. Dollars.
 References to “$” and “US$” are to United States (“U.S.”) dollars and references to “C$” are to Canadian dollars.

 Accounts Receivable